codyaustun/benchmark/results/SUBMISSION.md

 - `latency`: [Inference tasks only] Reported in milliseconds.
 Time needed to classify one image
 - `batchThroughput`: [Inference tasks only] Reported in images / second.
 Throughput obtained while classifying all 10,000 images in the CIFAR10 test dataset
 - `accuracy`: Reported in percentage points from 0 to 100.
-Accuracy of model on CIFAR10 test dataset.
+Accuracy of model on CIFAR10 test dataset
 - `timestamp`: Date of submission in format `yyyy-mm-dd`
 - `logFilename`: [Optional] URL pointing to training / inference logs
 - `misc`: [Optional] List of other miscellaenous notes, such as learning rate schedule, optimization algorithm,